Charge Clients PayPal Fees for Payments sent through WHMCS

-PayPal offers enterprise volume discounts that kick off at at 3.000 USD monthly sales.
+PayPal offers enterprise volume discounts that kick off at at 3.000 $ monthly sales.
 If you are close to this number, you could consider removing one or two payment methods.
-This way you can "redirect" payments towards PayPal to unlock discounts.
+This way you can redirect payments towards PayPal to unlock discounts.

 You can deduct PayPal fees on your tax return.
-This won't lower the fees you paid throughout the year but lowers your income allowing to keep more of your money.
+Although this won't lower the fees you paid throughout the year, it lowers the income allowing to keep more of your money.
 People frequently overlook the impact of deducting PayPal fees so let us give you and example.

 Visit Report section of PayPal and expand Statements menu.
 You can then proceed downloading your yearly report which is nothing more than a PDF file that includes transaction fees.

-We don't endorse charging clients transactions fees in general but it's a free world.
-Payment Bundle allows you to do exactly that in WHMCS (good luck).
+I don't endorse charging clients transactions fees in general but it's a free world.
+Payment Bundle allows you to do exactly that in WHMCS.
 Moreover you can also use it to: